Seatis/my-teaching-materials/java-oo/3-abstracts-and-interfaces/workshop/Workshop03.md

 #Tests
 The App.java should be in `src`.
 You can re-use your previous Workshop App, just rename the old `main` to something like `mainWorkshop02`, and do a new `main`.

+*Note* made some minor changes here, but didn't test.

 ```java
 import java.util.ArrayList;
 //there's another import missing (if you set this up right